isaacegg97/CorpInABox/README.md

 Use, modify, and expand freely.

 ---
-“An entire company, in a box — one repo to learn it all.”
+“An entire company in a box”